-I. Transformative Plan: Program Objectives

-Criteria: Greenhouse Gas Emission Reductions

-- 1. GHG Emission reduction estimates of top 3 CCI Project Types that meet readiness requirements at time of Full Application submittal. - 2.
-GHG Emission reduction estimates for all CCI Project Types that meet readiness requirements within 1-year timeframe.

-Criteria: Program Goals, Strategies and Project Types

-- 1. Applicant defined goals are specific, measurable, and achievable in time frame and reflect the needs of the Project Area identified through the community engagement process. - 2.
-Strategies selected to achieve Public Health and Environmental Benefits Goals will contribute to decreased local or regional air pollution and improved public health outcomes. - 3.
-Strategies selected to meet Expand Economic Opportunity and Shared Prosperity Goals will increase the number of high quality jobs and workforce training/pre-apprenticeship opportunities available for residents of the Project Area. - 4.
-Project Types are integrated to maximize GHG reductions, improve public health, provide environmental benefits, and expand economic opportunity and shared prosperity. - 5.
-Proposal includes more than three CCI Project Types that meet readiness criteria at the time of Full Application.
+I. Transformative Plan: Program Objectives 30 Points Crit eria: Greenhouse Gas Emission Reductions 20 Points 1.
+GHG Emission reduction estimates of top 3 CCI Project Types that meet readiness requirements at tim Application submittal. e of Full 2.
+GHG Emission reduction estimates for all CCI Project Types that meet readiness requirements within 1 timeframe. -year Crit eria: Program Goals, Strategies and Project Types 10 Points 1.
+1. Applicant defined goals are specific, measurable, and achievable in time frame and reflect the needs of the Project Area identified through the community engagement process.
+2. 2.
+Strategies selected to achieve Public Health and Environmental Benefits Goals will contribute to decreased local or regional air pollution and improved public health outcomes.
+3. Strategies selected to meet Expand Economic Opportunity and Shared Prosperity Goals will increase t of high quality jobs and workforce training/pre-apprenticeship opportunities available for residents of the Area.
+4. Project Types are integrated to maximize GHG reductions, improve public health, provide environmental and expand economic opportunity and shared prosperity. al benefits, 5.
+Proposal includes more than three CCI Project Types that meet readiness criteria at the time of Full Ap plication.

-- 6. Proposed Project Types Benefit Disadvantaged Communities. - 7.
-Proposed Project Types demonstrate financial feasibility. - 8.
+Proposed Project Types Benefit Disadvantaged Communities.
+6.

+- 7. Proposed Project Types demonstrate financial feasibility. - 8.
 Proposal includes Leverage-Funded Project Types that are innovative and reduce GHGs, achieve public health and environmental benefits, and expand economic opportunity and shared prosperity.

 II.
-Transformative Requirements

-Criteria: Indicator Tracking Plan

-- 1. Indicator Tracking Plan demonstrates that Lead Applicant is adequately able to track and monitor GHG emission reductions and other indicators. - 2.
-Applicant has identified methods they will use for tracking indicators for each Project Type. - 3.
-Indicator Tracking Plan has built-in costs associated with tracking data.

-Criteria: Displacement Avoidance Plan (DAP)

-- Includes comprehensive description of displacement vulnerability among existing households and small businesses. - 2.
-Proposal seeks to implement new policies to avoid displacement that align with risks identified in vulnerability assessment. - 3.
-Applicant has selected at least one (1) policy from at least three (3) of the policy categories listed in Table 2 to pursue to avoid displacement of existing households. - 4.
+Transformative Requirements 30 Points 5 Points Criteria: Indicator Tracking Plan Indicator Tracking Plan demonstrates that Lead Applicant is adequately able to track and monitor GHG emission 1. reductions and other indicators.
+2. Applicant has identified methods they will use for tracking indicators for each Project Type.
+3. Indicator Tracking Plan has built-in costs associated with tracking data.
+10 Points Criteria: Displacement Avoidance Plan (DAP) 1.
+Includes comprehensive description of displacement vulnerability among existing households and small businesses.
+2. Proposal seeks to implement new policies to avoid displacement that align with risks identified in vulnerability assessment.
+Applicant has selected at least one (1) policy from at least three (3) of the policy categories listed in Table 2 to pursue to avoid displacement of existing households.
 Applicant has selected at least two (2) additional policies from either of the policy categories listed in Table 3 to pursue to protect small businesses from displacement.
+CEP presents clear plan used to identify needs of residents and key stakeholders from Project Area.
+1. 2.
+Residents and key stakeholders were involved in the development and selection of Projects Types included in the Proposal. a.
+Indicators included: number of residents, key stakeholders, and small business owners that attended meetings; number of community meetings held; establishment of advisory body or steering committee; number of residents and key stakeholders involved in Collaborative Stakeholder Structure; number of residents/key stakeholders; number of community-based organizations engaged in process; number and description of community engagement strategies used to reduce barriers to participation; description of decision-making processes/bodies that include community representation; and number of residents, businesses, and non-profit/community leaders with clear role in decision making processes.
+Provide detailed description and timeline of community engagement activities used for proposal development and 3. proposed for project implementation.
+4. Applicants utilized at least three (3) of the recommended activities to inform community stakeholders about the TCC proposal development process and to solicit community stakeholder input:

+- Public workshops/meetings - Door-to-door canvassing

+CALIFORNIA STRATEGIC GROWTH COUNCIL

+- House meetings

+- Established website and/or social media

+- Distributed flyers or other printed materials

+- Outreach to existing community groups

+- Surveys

+- Focus groups